mrisher/smtp-sts/spec.md

   time.
 * rua: Address to which aggregate feedback MAY be sent (comma-separated plain-text list of email addresses or an HTTPS endpoint, optional).
-For example, "mailto:postmaster@example.com" from [@!RFC3986] or "https://example.com/sts-report".
+For example, "mailto:postmaster@example.com" from [@!RFC3986] or HTTP POST to "https://example.com/sts-report".
 * id: A unique identifier to identify a policy.
 It could be first 16 bytes of SHA256(all fields except 'id') hash

 ## Formal Definition